ShuwenWuCitrus/nextjs-dashboard/README.md

 # Issue Tracker

-A modern issue tracking application built with Next.js 14, featuring real-time updates, user authentication, and a clean, responsive interface.
+A modern issue tracking application built with Next.js 14, featuring server-side rendering, user authentication, and a responsive interface.

 ## Features

-- 📝 Create, edit, and delete issues
+- Create, edit, and delete issues with real-time validation
-- 👥 User authentication with Google
+- User authentication with Google OAuth
-- 📊 Dashboard with issue statistics and charts
+- Dashboard with issue statistics and status visualization
-- 🔍 Filter issues by status (Open, In Progress, Closed)
+- Filter and manage issues by status (Open, In Progress, Closed)
-- 📱 Responsive design for all devices
+- Responsive design optimized for all devices
-- 👤 Assign issues to users
+- Issue assignment and user management
-- 📝 Rich text editing with Markdown support
+- Rich text descriptions with Markdown support
-- ⚡ Real-time updates with React Query
-- 🎨 Modern UI with Radix UI and Tailwind CSS

 ## Tech Stack

+### Frontend

-- **Framework:** Next.js 14
+- Next.js 14 with App Router and Server Components
+- TypeScript for type safety
+- Radix UI components with Tailwind CSS
+- Server-side rendering for optimal performance

+### Backend

-- **Database:** MySQL with Prisma ORM
+- MySQL database with Prisma ORM
-- **Authentication:** NextAuth.js with Google provider
+- NextAuth.js for authentication
-- **Styling:** Tailwind CSS + Radix UI
-- **Charts:** Recharts
-- **Forms:** React Hook Form + Zod validation
-- **API:** REST API with Next.js API routes
+- RESTful API endpoints
-- **State Management:** React Query
-- **Markdown:** React Markdown + SimpleMDE editor
+- Secure data validation with Zod

 ## Getting Started